aroemers/rmap/README.md

 Whenever a `#rmap/ref <key>` (a tagged litteral, handled by `rmap.core/ref-tag`) is encountered during this walk, it will be replaced with the value under the referenced key.
 This way you can create recursive maps using plain data, by reading from an EDN file for example.

+You can also use the `#rmap/rval <expr>` tagged literal to create a recursive value.
+Do note that the given expression is passed to `eval` in that case when valuated.
+This means that it does not have access to local bindings.
+Make sure you use the fully qualified `rmap.core/ref` function in the expression as well.

 Secondly, to create a recursive map from an already existing map, you can also use `rmap`.
 The resulting map has all values wrapped in an `rval`.